AdeolaMercy/devsecops_proj/devsecops_project_guideline/DAST_Security_Scan_Project_Guide.md

 ## **11\.
 Best practices & caveats**

-• DON’T run heavy DAST in production.
+• Don’t run heavy DAST in production.
 Use staging or ephemeral test environments that mirror prod data (with sanitized data).
 • Rate-limiting / blocking: Aggressive scanning may trigger WAF or rate-limits.
 Use baseline scans in PRs and full scans on     dedicated environments or nightly runs.

 • Auth & state: DAST is stateful, ensure login works and session state is handled.
 • False positives: DAST has false positives, implement triage and mark exceptions in an issue tracker.